moriss/Cs50x_practice_21/README.md

 Think of this exercise as building a menu of tools you can use for future coding jobs.
 The more time you spend understanding loops/arrrays/strings etc the more you can see which tool (or combination of tools) is best suited for the specific task.

-Just to point and and for no particular reason, there are times when I have added ALL the libraries (at the top) for every task, regardless of whether or not they are required.
-And other times they are ommitted.
+Just to point out that there are times when I have added ALL the libraries (at the top) for every task, regardless of whether or not they are required.
+There is no particular reason for this other than laziness in not having to think about which functions come from which libraries.
+Yes, this is lazy and I plan over time to only introduce libraries as and when required.

 I am not a teacher.
 I created these tasks to improve my muscle memory and -as i said - develop a deeper understanding of how memory works, before working on more complex algorythms.